gradient100/Behavior-Cloning/README.md

 Overview
 ---
-This repository contains starting files for the Behavioral Cloning Project.

 In this project, deep neural networks and convolutional neural networks are used to clone driving behavior.
 A model is trained, validated and tested using Keras.
 The model will output a steering angle to an autonomous vehicle.

 A simulator is used to steer a car around a track for data collection.
 Image data and steering angles are used to train a neural network and then this model is used to drive the car autonomously around the track.

-Creating a Great Writeup
----
-A great writeup should include the [rubric points](https://review.udacity.com/#!/rubrics/432/view) as well as your description of how you addressed each point.
-You should include a detailed description of the code used (with line-number references and code snippets where necessary), and links to other supporting documents or external references.
-You should include images in your writeup to demonstrate how your code works with examples.

-All that said, please be concise!
-We're not looking for you to write a book here, just a brief description of how you passed each rubric point, and references to the relevant code :).

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.

 The Project
 ---
-The goals / steps of this project are the following:
+The steps of this project are the following:
 * The simulator is used to collect data of good driving behavior
 * A model is designed, trained and validated that predicts a steering angle from image data
-* The model is usedto drive the vehicle autonomously around the first track in the simulator.
+* The model is used to drive the vehicle autonomously around the first track in the simulator.
 The vehicle remain on the road for an entire loop around the track.
 *The results are summarized with a written [report](writeup_report.pdf)

 ### Dependencies
-This lab requires:
+The code for this project required:

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

-The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

 The following resources can be found in this github repository:
 * drive.py
 * video.py
 * writeup_template.md

-The simulator can be downloaded from the classroom.
+The simulator can be downloaded from the Udacity Self-Driving Car Engineer classroom.
 The classroom also provided sample data to optionally train the model.

 ## Details About Files In This Directory